 In addition to the different types of Medicare, qualified individuals, caregivers, and loved ones often have questions about Medicare coverage.
 Here are some additional Medicare FAQ and answers.

 Medicare covers a wide variety of healthcare services.
 The specific coverage depends on the Medicare policy you choose.
-Services covered by Medicare include:
+Services covered by Medicare include but not limited to:

 Whether or not you need Medicare if you already have health insurance depends on your individual medical needs.
 You may need Medicare even if you already have other health insurance if your current plan doesn’t meet the minimum coverage requirements.